SidonTheTroll/cave-of-ordeals/Biology/notes/2-human-reproduction.md

   - Differentiate during pregnancy.
   - Secrete milk post-childbirth.
 - **Feeding**: New-born is fed milk by the mother during initial months of growth.

+---

+# Introduction
+Reproductive events in human after puberty:

+1. **Gametogenesis**: formation of gametes, i.e., sperm in males and ovum in females.
+2. **Insemination:** transfer of sperm into female genital tract
+3. **Fertilization:** fusion of male and female gametes leading to the formation of zygote.
+4. **Implantation:** formation and development of blastocyst and attachment of blastocyst to uterine wall for nourishment.
+5. **Gestation:** embryonic development
+6. **Parturition:** delivery of the baby

+# Male Reproductive System
+- Consists of:
+    1. Pair of testis
+    2. Accessory ducts
+        1. Rete testis
+        2. Vasa efferentia
+        3. Epididymis
+        4. Vas deferens
+        5. Ejaculatory ducts
+        6. Urethra
+    3. Glands
+        1. Seminal vesicle
+        2. Prostate gland
+        3. Bulbourethral gland
+    4. External genitalia

+- Located in pelvic region.
+- Pair of testes along with accessory duct, glands and external genitalia.
+- **Testis:** primary male sex organ
+    - Situated outside the abdominal cavity in a pouch called **scrotum**
+        - To maintain low temperature (2-2.5 $\degree C$ lower) for **spermatogenesis**
+    - Oval in shape
+        - Length: 4-5 cm
+        - Width: 2-3 cm
+    - Each testis has approximately 250 compartments called **testicular lobules**
+    - Each lobule contain one or three highly coiled **seminiferous tubule** where sperm are produced.
+    - Each **seminiferous tubule** has two types of cells:
+        1. **Male germ cell (spermatogonia)**: meiosis leads to sperm formation
+        2. **Sertoli cell**: nourishment to germ cell.
+    - Region outside seminiferous tubule is called interstitial space which contains interstitial cell or Leydig cell
+        - Leydig cells synthesize and secrete testicular hormones called **androgens**

+## Accessory Ducts
+- Contains
+    1. Rete tesits
+    2. Vasa efferentia
+    3. Epididymis
+    4. Vas deferens

+<div style="page-break-after: always"></div>

+- Seminiferous tubules of testis open into **vasa efferentia** though **rete testis**
+- Vasa efferentia leave testis and opens into **epididymis**, located in **posterior surface** of testis.
+- Epididymis leads to **vas deferens** and ascends to abdomen and loops over urinary bladder.
+- It combines with **seminal vesicle** to form **ejaculatory duct**, which **stores and transports sperm**.
+- Urethra originate from urinary bladder and extend through penis to external opening called **urethral meatus**.

+## Penis
+- It is the male external genitalia
+- It has special tissue which helps in erection to faciliate insemination
+- Enlarged end of penis is called **glans penis** which is covered with loose fold of skin called **foreskin**

+## Male Accessory Gland
+1. Seminal vesicle
+2. Prostate gland
+3. Bulbourethral gland

+- Secretion from these combined is called **seminal plasma** which is rich in fructose, calcium and enzymes which helps in the movement of sperm in female reproductive tract.
+- Secrection of bulbourethral gland helps in lubrication of penis during sexual intercourse.

+# Female Reproductive System
+- Consists of:
+    1. Pair of ovaries
+    2. Oviduct (fallopian tube)
+    3. Uterus
+    4. Cervix
+    5. Vagina
+    6. External genitalia

+<div style="page-break-after: always"></div>

+- **Ovary**:
+    - Primary sex organ
+    - Produce female gamete and ovarian hormone
+    - Located at each side of lower abdomen
+    - Length is about 2-4 cm
+    - Connected to pelvic wall and uterus by **ligament**
+    - It is covered by thin epithelium called **germinal epithelium**
+    - Ovarian stroma is present inside it with two parts
+        1. Peripheral cortex
+        2. Inner medulla

+## Oviduct (Fallopian Tube)
+- Fallopian tube, uterus and vagina constitute **female accessory duct**
+- Fallopian tube is about 10-12 cm long
+- Part closer to ovary is called **infundibulum**
+    - Has finger-like projections called **fimbriae** which helps in the **collection of ovum** during ovulation.
+- Wider part is called ampulla
+- Narrow part is referred as **narrow lumen** is called **isthmus** which conncets to the uterus.